What is your role at 3Sharp?

 How have you applied this quote to your own life?

 As the owner of a company, I get pulled in a million different directions all the time.
 Often times I reach the end of my day and wonder if I actually accomplished anything.
-Some days are made up of meeting after meeting, without any focus time.
+Some days are made up of a meeting after meeting, without any focus time.
 That is why it is imperative I shoot for consistency in the following:

 What product or technical features are you excited to learn about?